Members

 - What are the molecular and cellular consequences of MGS mutations in human cells?

-- Are there other, non-canonical functions associated with replication initiation factors?
+- Are there other, non-canonical, functions associated with replication initiation factors?

 - What are the biological functions of replication initiation factors during early embryogenesis?